Federal Tax Credits

 Retirement Tax Credits

-Saver's Credit - Retirement Savings Contribution Credit
+Saver's Credit (Retirement Savings Contribution Credit)

-The Saver's Credit, formerly known as the Retirement Savings Contributions Credit, helps middle-income families to save for retirement.
-If you contribute to a retirement pension plan, the Saver's Credit may allow you to reduce your income tax dollar-for-dollar by up to $1,000 ($2,000 for married filing jointly).
-The exact amount of the credit depends on your income, your filing status, and the total amount of your qualified contributions.
+For Tax Year 2018, the Saver's Credit allowed taxpayers to reduce their income tax dollar-for-dollar by up to $1,000 ($2,000 for married filing jointly).
+The exact amount of the credit depends on their income, filing status, and the total amount of their qualified contributions.

-Miscellaneous/Other Tax Credits
+Miscellaneous Tax Credits

 Tax Credits for American Citizens Living, Working Abroad